anishmprasad/netslider/README.md

 # NetSlider

-An animated slider component for React.
+An animated slider component for React. asdszdszdsa

 ### Installation